 - Take the right classes, SAT or ACT, and get good grades.
 Again, meet with your counselor.
 He or she can make sure you’re on track and doing everything you need to do to be eligible.

 - Make a list of the schools you’re interested in:

 If you want more information, or have specific questions, I’ve linked several stories.
-Or, send me a comment and I’ll answer your question.
+Or, leave a comment and I’ll answer your question.